Data Center Hardening and Expansion

 Client: The Hartford Financial Services Group, Inc. (HIG)

-The Hartford Financial Services Group (HIG), one of the largest international investment and insurance companies based in the United States contacted SIGMA7 design group to assist them with the consolidation of their enterprise data centers as well as the hardening, expansion, and upgrade of the existing aging enterprise data center.
+The Hartford Financial Services Group (HIG), one of the largest international investment and insurance companies based in the United States contacted SIGMA7 design group to assist them with the consolidation of their enterprise data centers as well as the hardening, expansion, and upgrade of the existing aging enterprise data center located in Central Connecticut.

 After studying the existing physical infrastructure and analysis of their ongoing IT growth and expansion, the scope of the project was finalized.
 The project’s objective -- to enhance the data center’s resilience and reliability while increasing the power and cooling infrastructure capacity.
 The existing Tier I facility would be upgraded to a Tier III (concurrently maintainable) facility.
 The data center white space expanded to 60,000 SF.
 The live/online upgrade to the enterprise level data center facility included phased renovation and expansion of the entire two floor data center.